sustrik/libmill/README.md

 =======

 Libmill is a library that introduces Go-style concurrency to C.

-Libmill works with x86-64, gcc and Linux/OSX.
+It works with x86-64, gcc and Linux/OSX.

 Documentation
 -------------